smartgridadsc/tee-plc/README.md

 ### Generate certificates
-Run the following command to generate self-signed certificates for testing.
+Run the following command to generate self-signed certificates.
+These certificates are used by both Enhanced TEE-PLC and its slave devices.

 ``` shell
 cd <path/to/wolfssl>